onflow/cadence/docs/language.md

 // `resources[0]` now contains the new resource.
 // `res` now contains the old resource.

-// Use the alternative swap statement to move the new resource into
+// Use the shift statement to move the new resource into
 // the array at the same time that the old resource is being moved out let oldRes <- resources[0] <- create R()
 // The old object still needs to be handled